renegade-fi/renegade-docs/docs.renegade.fi/docs/basic-concepts/mpc-zkp.md

 1. Either party may send the VALID MATCH MPC proof to the smart contract, "encumbering" both wallets and forcing both of the relayers to settle out the matched tokens.
-1. Both parties settle the matches, and may again proceed with remaning orders.
+1. Both parties settle the matches, and may again proceed with remaining orders.

 So, by leveraging this MPC-ZKP framework, we allow for true trade anonymity, both pre-and-post-trade.
 For more discussion on the privacy properties that